spacetelescope/STScI-STIPS/README.md

 STIPS is intended for cases where an ETC (e.g. Pandeia) does not provide enough detector area (e.g. testing photometry code, quick looks at dither patterns or multi-detector observations of a scene).
-For JWST and WFIRST, it obtains its background count levels and instrumental throughput levels from Pandeia internally, so it should produce output within 10% of output produced by Pandeia.
+For JWST and Roman, it obtains its background count levels and instrumental throughput levels from Pandeia internally, so it should produce output within 10% of output produced by Pandeia.

 If extremely good instrumental accuracy is needed, STIPS is not the ideal choice.
 Instead, the